16 Apps To Fix Blurry Photos in 2023 (Free & Paid)

 I especially like that, for a free app, it offers some pro tools like applying an HD effect.
 This adds a level of intensity to colour, contrast and details to give an HDR feel.

-All of this helps with sharpening the image when combined with the sharpening tool.
+Clearly, all of this helps with sharpening the image when combined with the sharpening tool.

 I like the layout as it’s super easy to follow and you quickly get a feel for how to best use the app.